Spike-based Neuromorphic Computing for Next-Generation Computer Vision: Application

 \section{Application}

 SNNs are promising for analyzing both static and spatio-temporally varying sequential data.
-In this section, we discuss four promising applications of SNNs, namely static image classification, neuromorphic dataset classification, dancing pose estimation and defense against adversarial attacks.
+In this section, we discuss three promising applications of SNNs, namely static image classification, neuromorphic dataset classification, and dancing pose estimation.